What is Physical Deterioration?

 An asset may witness other types of deterioration as well, in addition to the physical deterioration.
 These are

-It refers to deterioration because of a feature in the asset that is not useful anymore.
+Functional obsolescence refers to deterioration because of a feature in the asset that is not useful anymore.
 The presence of that feature results in a drop in the asset’s worth.
 Similarly, deterioration can be due to the absence of a particular feature in the asset.
 Such deterioration could be due to a change in technology, change in preferences, and more.
 For example, an old multi-story building has no elevator, which is a must in the current time.
-A point to note is that such obsolescence is healable if the repair price is less than the value it brings.
+Note that such obsolescence is healable if the repair price is less than the value it brings.
 For example, there are no fire extinguishers and fire hydrants in a multi-story building.
 However, these facilities are easy to be installed, and definitely, the cost is also less as compared to the value adds it will offer to the building.